pohlm01/master-thesis/3_mtc.typ

 To circumvent these downsides, the @rp has two options.
 The @ap can create a @svcb @dns record listing all the trust anchors it supports, which is a short and not privacy-sensitive list.
-Based on this information, the @rp can decide with trust anchor to offer to the @ap during the handshake.
+Based on this information, the @rp can decide which trust anchor to offer to the @ap during the handshake.
 Requiring information from the @dns complicates the deployment, but the #emph[Encrypted Client Hello] relies on a @svcb @dns record as well~@rfc_ech and is deployed in practice already~@firefox_ech@apple_ech@cloudflare_ech@chrome_ech.
 The second option a @rp has is to guess trust anchors an @ap may support and do a retry if the guess was not correct.
 The main downside is that a retry causes an additional round trip and, therefore, higher latency.